-How often do you find yourself drooping?
-Have you found some sordid comfort in moping about … mulling over your problems?
+How often do you find yourself anxious, dry, restless and discontent, fading under the stresses and difficulties of life?
+Do you choose to live like this, finding some sordid comfort or pleasure in moping about … mulling over your problems?
 Are you troubled and discontent that your spouse does not treat you as you wish?
-That your wealth is spent, or left to others?
+That your wealth is insufficient, already spent, or soon to be left to the unfit?
 Do you complain that your health is broken, or that you are not as well as you would be?
 Do you pity yourself that you have no true friends?
 Or that you have too many enemies?
 Do you envy the prosperous, and grieve that you do not have as nice a home, or such and such a plaything, or cannot go wherever you would at your pleasure?
 Do you murmur that you have not been given due credit for your labor and sacrifice?

 Have you indeed left off to be thankful?
 Have you stewed so long over your carnal regrets and unmet passions that you cannot lift your voice in praise to God?
 This is wrong.
 It is a robbery of God and a molestation of your entire being.
 “A merry heart doeth good like a medicine: but a broken spirit drieth the bones.”
 (Pr 17:22)

 Being thankful is not optional; it is commanded.
 “In every thing give thanks: for this is the will of God in Christ Jesus concerning you.”
 (1Th 5:18) You do well to take stock of your life … and be genuinely thankful.